darthinvader/daggerheart-tools/memory-bank/tasks/TASK007-character-leveling-thresholds-and-class-features.md

 - Added `FeaturesCard` and `FeaturesDrawer` with per-character selections persisted via storage helpers; wired into `src/routes/characters/$id.tsx` below Class section.
 Refactored `ClassSummary` to typed accessors and upgraded subclass spellcasting trait from muted text to a visible badge row in both surfaces (card and drawer).
 Default Level 1 features enabled; higher tiers disabled until unlocked.
 Save permitted for feature-only edits.
 - Exported features helpers from logic index.
 - Ran full test suite and typecheck: PASS (45/45).
 No regressions.

+### 2025-08-16

+- Changed leveling behavior to record-only per user guidance.
+Removed automatic mutations to Resources and Traits from Level Up save/undo/reset handlers.
+Kept `level` and `leveling` storage.
+Typecheck and tests PASS.
+- Header context: Thresholds chip appears alongside Core in the top header and uses colon labels (M: / S: / MD:) with click-to-damage; ordering is Thresholds before Class.
+This is informational for this task’s UX alignment.